Biden’s wins for public education

 January 2021

-President Biden also issued an executive order which qualifies those in Department of Defense schools represented by the Federal Education Association, an NEA affiliate, for collective bargaining rights.
+President Biden also issued an executive order extending collective bargaining rights to workers in Department of Defense schools represented by the Federal Education Association, an NEA affiliate.

 January 2021

-On day one of the Biden administration, Dr. Biden met with NEA President Becky Pringle
+On day one of the Biden administration, Dr. Biden meets with NEA President Becky Pringle

 December 2020

-Public school educator and Connecticut Commissioner of Education Dr. Miguel Cardona was nominated to lead the Department of Education with San Diego Superintendent Cindy Marten as the Deputy Secretary.
+Dr. Miguel Cardona, public school educator and Connecticut Commissioner of Education, was nominated to lead the Department of Education with San Diego Superintendent Cindy Marten serving as Deputy Secretary.
 Their experience leading during the pandemic will build safe, equitable learning environments for students in the years to come.

 Want to do more?